 Isolation and Enzymatic Digestion of Bovine Theca Cells

-Demonstrator:
+Demonstrator: Maren Anders and Veronica Schreiter

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.

 To begin, obtain bovine ovaries [1].
-Wash the bovine ovaries 3 times in OBS supplemented with antibiotics to remove blood and residues from the surface [2].
+Wash the bovine ovaries 3 times in PBS supplemented with antibiotics to remove blood and residues from the surface [2].

 WIDE: Talent holding a dish containing bovine ovaries.